Jon-Webb-79/cendf/docs/doxygen/sphinx_docs/XSec.rst

 .. c:type:: xsec_t

     An opaque structure that manages the storage and access of cross-section data.
-    This struct is encapsulated within the ``dstructures.c`` file and are directly accesible to a developer.
+    This struct is encapsulated within the ``dstructures.c`` file and is not directly accesible to a developer.

     .. code-block:: c